zankia/damas-core/API-reference.md

-Please see the [Scripting](Scripting) page to setup a scripting environment for Python or Javascript.
+To setup a scripting environment for Python or Javascript please read the [Scripting](Scripting) page.

+Notes on API:
+> The implementations of the API use the native data types: nodes are returned as Python dictionaries or JavaScript objects.
+> Python uses `None`, JavaScript uses `null`.

+> The current Python API uses synchronous requests only and do not support callbacks.
+> The JavaScript API supports synchronous and asynchronous requests if a optional callback function is provided.
+If so, the request is ran asynchronously and its response is sent to the callback when available.

 > Since version 2.3, edges (links between nodes) are considered nodes, with the special attributes `src_id` and `tgt_id` referring the `_id` of other nodes.
 > The API supports JSON exchanges over HTTP(S).

-> The implementations of the API use the native data types: nodes are Python dictionaries, or JavaScript objects.
-> Python uses `None`, JavaScript uses `null`.

-> In Python, all requests are made synchronously, and the API methods do not support callbacks.
-> In JavaScript, all requests are made synchronously, unless an optional callback function is provided.
-If so, the request is ran synchronously and its response is sent to the callback when available.
+> The Python API and the Javascript API follow the behavior described in the [Contributing](Contributing) page.

 ## Table of contents